Ski Mountaineering in Argentina

 Las Leņas & Sosneado Area

-Near the ski resort of Las Leņas is some very accessible and normally great ski touring, at altitudes of up to 4000m.
+Near the ski resort of Las Leņas is some very accessible backcountry ski touring, at altitudes of up to 4000m.
 Recommended are tours to El Soldado and Cerro Deshecho, also the peaks of La Horqueta and Las Hoyadas near Los Molles. the next valley north is the very remote Atuel river, there are one or two good tours up here as well and it is worth visiting just for the remote and idyllic scenery.

 Skinning up towards the rock pinnacle of El Soldado, above Las Leņas, on a hot afternoon in late September.... and below, climbing in the early morning past Volcan Sosneado, the most southerly 5000m peak in the Andes.